 Burnett made the decision to start her business out of necessity after her husband lost his job in the wake of the 2008 financial crisis.
 She had previously worked in food and retail management, and she fell back on that experience when it came time to find a new source of income.

 “A woman at my church said, ‘Why don’t you reopen your catering business here at the church?’
 I didn’t think you could do that, but we called the health department and had them do a site visit at the church kitchen.
 It was deemed sufficient for commercial use, so I had my church kitchen licensed as a catering commissary, and I launched the business with zero capital, zero plan.
 Nothing but me, myself, and I,” Burnett explains.

 Burnett found herself in business well before she expected to be.
 Despite making things work, she says luck took the place of capital and wouldn’t recommend that path to other future caterers.

 “There are some things that I could look back on that I would say either by sheer doggedness or dumb luck, the next right thing did happen,” she says.
 “Was it more stressful because there wasn’t a plan at the beginning or there wasn’t capital?
 I think definitely.”

-Access to capital is especially important, Burnett notes, for the catering industry: “Most small businesses fail because they don’t have the capital to get them through the ebbs and flows.
+Burnett notes that, for the catering industry, access to capital is especially important: “Most small businesses fail because they don’t have the capital to get them through the ebbs and flows.
 And in something like the catering business, there should naturally be some ebb and flow, whether it’s the seasonality of the type of catering that you do, or the calendar—seasons and holidays.”